lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 ### Mapping

+The `mapping` is an optional argument passed to the plugin.
+Its purpose is to rename the arguments expected or returned from the plugin as part of the plugin's execution, avoiding the need to use additional plugins to rename parameters.

+For example, your plugin might expect `cpu/energy` and your input data has the parameter `cpu-energy` returned from another plugin.
+Instead of using an additional plugin to rename the parameter and add a new one, you can use `mapping` to:

+a) rename the output from the first plugin so that `cpu/energy` is returned instead of the default `cpu-energy`

+b) instruct the second plugin to accept `cpu-energy` instead of the default `cpu/energy`

-The `mapping` is another argument passed to the plugin.
-It's an object with key-value pairs, where the `key` is the parameter name that the plugin uses, and the `value` is the name that persists in the input.
+The `mapping` config is an object with key-value pairs, where the `key` is the 'original' parameter name that the plugin uses, and the `value` is the 'new' name that you want to use instead.
 The `mapping` block is an optional and allows mapping the input and output parameters of the plugin.
 The structure of the `mapping` block is:

 ```yaml